hmsiccbl/screensaver-docs/admin/screens.md

 A **Study** is similar to a **Screen** in that it is used to associate data with reagents by well in the Screensaver libraries.

 The "Add study" button is located at the bottom of the left menu panel.

+In "Study Details"
-In "Study Details", "Library Screen Type", "Lab Name", and "Study Type" have defined values for selection.
-The "Study ID" should be created by adding 1 to the existing study with the highest number in the (at ICCB-L, the "100 000" range of ID values are used for normal studies, and the "200 000" range of ID values are reserved for automatically generated studies).
-"Title" and "Summary" are free text, required fields.Title, Lab Name, and Summary can be edited after study creation.
+* The "Study ID" should be created by adding 1 to the existing study with the highest number.
+  * at ICCB-L, the "100,000" range of ID values are used for normal studies, and the "200,000" range of ID values are reserved for automatically generated studies.
+  * The Study ID may not be changed after creation.
+* "Title" and "Summary" are free text, required fields
+  * Title, Lab Name, and Summary can be edited after study creation.
+* "Library Screen Type", "Lab Name", and "Study Type" have defined values for selection.

 Following creation of a study, data can be uploaded using an Excel (.xlsx) in the same format as loading screen results.
 This is done using the "Load data" button in the Data section.
-Required fields are "plate_number" and "well_name".
-One or more data columns are then defined that will display the study data
+* Required fields are "plate_number" and "well_name".
+* One or more data columns are then defined that will display the study data

 See [Screen Result File Format](screenresult-file-format.html) for more details on this process.